-HID SAFE for Aviation enables security teams to schedule and fully automate regular employee access audits in line with compliance regulations including TSA, SEA, Sarbanes-Oxley, ISO-2700 and FIPS.
-This ensures that only authorized current employees have active credentials—the credentials of terminated or unauthorized individuals are deactivated, mitigating the risk of unauthorized access.
+Your chosen workforce identity management solution should enable your security team to schedule and fully automate regular employee access audits in line with compliance regulations including TSA, SEA, Sarbanes-Oxley, ISO-2700, and FIPS.
+These audits will regularly ensure that only authorized current employees have active credentials—the credentials of terminated or unauthorized individuals are deactivated, mitigating the risk of unauthorized access.

-The built-in reporting wizard enables admins to generate pre-configured and tailored reports to streamline the auditing process, and authorized signatories can directly submit audit results to SAFE, helping to improve workflow efficiency.
+As part of this, you should be able to generate a range of out-of-the-box and custom reports to streamline the auditing process, and authorized signatories should be able to directly submit audit results to the IDMS platform, helping to improve workflow efficiency.

-With HID’s solution, admins can automate tasks that their security and operational teams would previously have had to undertake manually, such as entering identity information, issuing access credentials, and managing user privileges.
-This enables security and operations staff to spend their time on meaningful management, analytics and threat detection, rather than tedious administration.
+You should be able to automate tasks that your security and operational teams would previously have had to undertake manually, such as entering identity information, issuing access credentials, and managing user privileges.
+This enables security and operations staff to spend their time on meaningful management, analytics, and threat detection, rather than tedious administration.
 It also reduces costs by increasing the efficiency of each workflow.

-HID SAFE for Aviation offers powerful integrations with existing physical and IT infrastructure, improving efficiency and mitigating human error by eliminating the need to copy information between various databases.
+Your chosen workforce identity management solution should offer integrations with your existing physical and IT infrastructure.
+This will help improve efficiency and mitigate human error by eliminating the need to copy information between various databases.

 - Live scanning technology, such as CHRC fingerprinting